electron/electron/docs/tutorial/online-offline-events.md

 There may be instances where one wants to respond to these events in the main process as well.
 The main process however does not have a `navigator` object and thus cannot detect these events directly.
-Using Atom-shell's inter-process communication utilities, the events can be forwarded to the main process and handled as needed, as shown in the following example.
+Using Electron's inter-process communication utilities, the events can be forwarded to the main process and handled as needed, as shown in the following example.

 _main.js_